Dickies vs Carhartt: Which Workwear Brand Comes Out on Top?

 Let’s put this out there right away.
 In general, one will spend a little more for Carhartt over Dickies.
 This is the argument often made against purchasing Carhartt workwear.

+Where the issue comes to a head is when someone is trying to fill a closet with work wear for a new job.
+Picking up a single jacket is one thing.
 When buying a week’s worth of clothes, a ten dollar difference adds up to a significant cost, especially for someone who might be starting a new job, especially if that person was recently unemployed.
+For those who are already working, the cost will not matter much in this decision.

 The value of a product comes down to personal perception.
 For most working folks, cost is something of a factor, but only in so much as spending should be commensurate with the quality.